Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### General

-Every page has its own image so you know for sure you switched from one page to another On the construction page theres a list of items within every section.
-Within that list are links that will open the tools page and it will automatically scroll down to that specific tool so the user knows how the tool looks like widouth having to go to a different website
+Every page has its own image so you know for sure you switched from one page to another

 ### Header